oseniabdulhaleem/site_oseniabdulhaleem/content/post/2024-11-03-DSA-practice/index.md

 ```

-Overall, learning about itertools.cycle has helped me write more concise and expressive code.
+Overall, learning about `itertools.cycle` will help me write more concise and expressive code.
 It’s a great tool for handling repetitive sequences without complex logic, just like in my make_looper function! 😊